stfabbri/CAS_thesis/README.md

 # Part 1: Analyse DEM and create lineaments (creating our dataset)
 Colab python file reads in digital elevation model (DEM), and hillshade pictures from various angles

--> Files are all in Folder: DEM and Hillshade
+-> Files are all in Folder: DEM and Hillshade; code accesses automatically the files in github

+Various filtering techniques are tested, and an edge detection algorithm (Canny) is applied for lineament detection.

+Excute step by step.
+Final step allows to export the created Lineament to your google drive.

 # Part 2: Unsupervised ML for k-means clustering
-Colab python code analysis the
+Colab python code loads lineaments created from Part 1.

+Checks for various correlation between different parameters of the dataset (length vs fault strike vs location etc.)

+Code applies k-means to find clusters in dataset.